CharonWangg/charonwangg-academic/content/authors/admin/_index.md

 Currently, I am doing research about Meta-learning Causal Discovery in large complex system in [KordingLab](http://kordinglab.com/), advised by
 [Dr. Konrad Kording](http://koerding.com/).
 Prior to UPenn, I earned a BEng degree in Biomedical Engineering from [Shenzhen University](https://bme.szu.edu.cn/#) and conducted the Neural Feedback System development in [MINDLab](http://www.zgzhang-lab.net/), Advised by [Dr. Gan Huang](https://huanggan.site/).
-Meanwhile, I am a data science enthusiast, have won multiple medals on [Kaggle](https://www.kaggle.com/).
+Meanwhile, I am a data science enthusiast and excited about applying machine learning to solve real-world problems, have won multiple medals on [Kaggle](https://www.kaggle.com/).

 I am now looking for a 2023 fall PhD position, contact me if you are interested in my background and experience!